 - a) Within 5 working days we will acknowledge receipt of the complaint and provide an indication of when a substantive response to the complaint might be given.
-If we consider the matter to be a Service Request rather than a Complaint, then we will confirm that at this stage. - b) The day we receive the complaint is day zero, unless the complaint is received outside of our core working hours in this instance, the date received will be logged as the following working day and counted as day zero. - c) After acknowledging the complaint (above) we will contact the complainant (where appropriate) to arrange to meet and review the complaint and gather further information.
-We will also meet with members of staff and stakeholders as necessary to agree a response. - d) No person subject to a complaint will be required to take part in the complaint investigation or consideration except at informal resolution stage and only if considered appropriate. - e) Where the complaint is about the Chief Executive or a Trustee, then the investigation will be coordinated by the People & Policy Committee or Chair of the Board as is necessary and appropriate in the circumstances. - f) After arranging to meet the complainant (or acknowledging the complaint if no meeting is proposed) we will write to the complainant setting out our findings and if necessary, offering a resolution.
+If we consider the matter to be a Service Request rather than a Complaint, then we will confirm that at this stage. - b) The day we receive the complaint is day zero, unless the complaint is received outside of our core working hours in this instance, the date received will be logged as the following working day and counted as day zero.

+- c) After acknowledging the complaint (above) we will contact the complainant (where appropriate) to arrange to meet and review the complaint and gather further information.
+We will also meet with members of staff and stakeholders as necessary to agree a response. - d) No person subject to a complaint or representation will be required to take part in the complaint investigation or consideration except at informal resolution stage, and only if considered appropriate. - e) Where the complaint is about the Chief Executive or a Trustee, then the investigation will be coordinated by the People & Policy Committee or Chair of the Board as is necessary and appropriate in the circumstances. - f) After arranging to meet the complainant (or acknowledging the complaint if no meeting is proposed) we will write to the complainant setting out our findings and if necessary, offering a resolution.
 We will respond with a decision within 10 working days of the complaint being acknowledged. - g) Our response will clearly set out the description of the complaint (the 'complaint definition') the decision made (whether it has been upheld/partially upheld/not upheld) and the reasons why, details of any remedies to put things right and any outstanding actions.
-It will also provide details of how to escalate the matter if unsatisfied. - h) If this time limit cannot be met, we will write to the complainant within 10 working days of acknowledgement, explaining the reason for the delay, providing a revised date (which should not exceed a further 10 working days without good reason) and giving details of the Housing Ombudsman, OFSTED or the Charity Commission (where relevant).

-- 13.2 If the complainant is not satisfied with the response to the complaint, they will have 14 working days in which to appeal.
+It will also provide details of how to escalate the matter if unsatisfied.
+Any remedy offered will reflect the impact on the complainant as a result of any fault identified, and will be completed by an agreed date. - h) If this time limit cannot be met, we will write to the complainant within 10 working days of acknowledgement, explaining the reason for the delay, providing a revised date (which should not exceed a further 10 working days without good reason) and giving details of the Housing Ombudsman, OFSTED or the Charity Commission (where relevant). - i) We will, wherever possible, remedy the complaint at the earliest opportunity.
+This can be at any stage within the complaint process.
+If further issues are raised during the investigation, we will incorporate these into our stage 1 response if they are related to the original complaint.
+Any issues that are not related to the original complaint, are already being investigated or would unreasonably delay our response, will be treated as a new complaint. - 13.2 If the complainant is not satisfied with the response to the complaint, they will have 14 working days in which to appeal.
 The procedure for making an appeal will be set out in the complaint response and an appeal must be made within 14 days. - 13.3 If no appeal against the response to the complaint at Stage 1 is forthcoming, then the complaint will be considered to be closed.
 We will, however, exercise discretion and review requests to escalate after this time on a case-by-case basis.

-13.4 Stage 2: Appeal Against Decision
+13.4Stage 2: Appeal Against Decision